 81. Sandon, Staffordshire.
 Just off the main road through this village is (what I think is) a BTH Rural Open lantern fitted to an ESLA swan neck on an unusual wide-based cast iron column.
-The lantern is fitted with an 80 W mercury lamp.
+The lantern is fitted with an 80 Watt mercury lamp.
 Control is provided by a Zodion SS55 two-part cell; with the detector located on one side of the canopy.
-The internal refractor ring has sadly been lost through time - that is assuming that one was fitted in the first place - but on the whole, the lantern looks in quite good condition for its age.
+The internal refractor ring has, sadly, been lost through time - that is assuming that one was fitted in the first place - but on the whole, the lantern looks in quite good condition for its age.

 I happened to be passing by this column on the evening of Sunday, 10th September 2006 and was pleased to see that a mercury lamp was still fitted.
 The amount of glare given off was phenomenal.

 As can be seen, the night shot was rather blurry;however, I spotted something which would do as a makeshift tripod - the top of a nearby notice board!

 Sadly, the column has since been replaced under the Staffordshire Street Lighting PFI.